dkrzyszczyk/dkrzyszczyk/README.md

   </a>
 </h3>

 My name is Dominika Krzyszczyk<sup>1</sup> and my field of expertise is broadly-understood Cloud Computing.
 I'm from Poland :poland: and I'm currently working remotely [**@Collibra**](https://www.collibra.com/us/en) as an Infrastructure Engineer.
 That role include responsibility for evolving our product into a more *SaaS friendly* design.
-I have over 4 years professional background with various Cloud providers (AWS, GCP, IBM Cloud) in public, private, and hybrid-Cloud solutions.
+I have 5 years professional background with various Cloud providers (AWS, GCP, IBM Cloud) in public, private, and hybrid-Cloud solutions.
 If you want to know more, then please find me on [**LinkedIn**](https://linkedin.com/in/dkrzyszczyk).

 <sup>1</sup> Phonetically: `Dom-i-neeka Kri-shi-shik`